albertlauncher/albert-plugin-python-zed-workspaces/README.md

-# Albert Launcher Zed Projects Plugin
+# Albert Zed Workspaces Plugin

 Quickly find and open your Zed workspaces right from your favourite launcher.

+**Note:** This plugin is not officially associated with Zed or Zed Industries in any way.

 ### Install